AntonioReyes/feed-interview-task/README.md

 users social media posts.
 To give users an idea how their posts perform as ads, we aggregate multiple insights and calculate a performance score.

-For this exercise we recommend spending no longer than a couple of hours.
+For this Exercise we recommend spending no longer than a couple of hours.
 Your submission does not need to be complete but do be prepared to discuss your solution in the subsequent feedback stage.
 It's recommended to add comments for any assumptions made or missing implementation details and feel free to